Separation and Divorce Mediation: Foundations, Parenting Plans, and Child Support

 ADRIA membership is required to take ADRIA courses and to register into our Program Certificates.

 Full attendance for all days of training is mandatory.

 Full course attendance of all three courses is required to qualify for the Certificate in Separation and Divorce Mediation.

 The fee for this course is $2000 plus GST.

 Course materials include a Learner’s Manual and a Reference Manual with applicable legislation.
 All materials are provided in class or online.

 This course includes lectures, personal reflection, video, watching a mock mediation, and group discussion.
-Emphasis is placed on practicing skills and role-playing in small groups, each provided with a coach to guide the exercises and give feedback.
-Some homework is required.
+Emphasis is placed on practicing skills and role-playing in small groups.